-The typical undergraduate student load is 12 to 17 semester hours per semester.
+The typical undergraduate student load is 12 to 17 semester hours during the fall semester and 12 to 17 semester hours during the combined interim and spring terms.
 A minimum of 12 credit hours is required for full time status, a load of six hours is considered half time for financial aid purposes (for more information, see financial information pages).
 The normal course load of 12 to 17 semester hours permits students to register for courses in applied music, basic physical education, and drama in addition to a typical academic load.
 Non-credit review courses are counted as part of a normal load, and students on probation or condition may be required to limit their load to 12 semester hours.
 In exceptional cases, a student may apply for permission, at the registrar’s office, to carry more than 17 semester hours.
 Such an application requires the recommendation of the student’s academic advisor or department chair and must be returned to the registrar’s office for approval.
 To be eligible for consideration, the student must have a cumulative GPA of 3.0, must have received no grades of incomplete during the previous two semesters, and is expected to limit outside employment.

 Undergraduate students are classified as first-year students until they have earned 27 semester hours of credit.
 Students with a minimum of 27 semester hours of credit completed will be classified as sophomores; those with 58, as juniors; and those with 89, as seniors.
-Classification for the purpose of college records will be revised at the beginning of each academic semester.
+Classification for the purpose of university records will be revised at the beginning of each academic semester.